-Well, these chopped cheeseburgers are sort of like if a sloppy Joe and McDonald’s Big Mac got married.
+These chopped cheeseburgers are sort of like if a sloppy Joe and McDonald’s Big Mac got married.
 It’s essentially a Maid Rite, and truly the best of both worlds.
+They are so easy to make, incredibly yummy, and so much more than ordinary.

 What is a Maid Rite?